christopherseaman/datasci_217/04/index.md

 Replace `CODESPACE_NAME` with your Codespace's name.

 ---
+## Wynton High Performance Computing

+- Uses Son of Grid Engine (SGE) as its job scheduler
+- Consists of many compute nodes with identical configurations
+- Allows fair sharing of resources among users
+- Jobs are submitted to a queue and distributed across nodes

+---
+## Running Jobs on Wynton HPC

+1. Submit the script using `qsub` command
+   - Example: `qsub -cwd -j yes COMMAND_YOU_WANT_TO_RUN`
+2. Check job status with `qstat` command
+3. Retrieve results from output files (e.g., `hello_world.o<job_id>`)

+Key commands:
+- `qsub`: Submit jobs
+- `qstat`: Check job status

+---
+# CUDA and GPU Computing

+We'll hopefully get to do something with this in Paperspace later in the course

+- CUDA (Compute Unified Device Architecture)
+  - NVIDIA's parallel computing platform and API model
+  - Enables general-purpose computing on GPUs (GPGPU)
+- GPU advantages:
+  - Massive parallelism for data-intensive tasks
+  - Significantly faster than CPUs for certain operations
+- Wynton has dedicated GPU servers in their cluster

+---

+# GPU Computing with Python

+- PyTorch: Deep learning framework with GPU acceleration
+- TensorFlow: Machine learning platform with GPU support
+- Numba: JIT compiler that can target NVIDIA GPUs
+- PyCUDA: Python wrapper for CUDA

+  1. Install necessary CUDA drivers and toolkit
+  2. Use GPU-enabled Python libraries
+  3. Specify device (CPU/GPU) in your code
+  4. Transfer data between CPU and GPU memory

+---
 ## Persistent Sessions on Remote Machines

 - Challenge: SSH connections can drop unexpectedly